 Thomas Edison State University

-Thomas Edison State University (TESU) celebrates its 50th anniversary in 2022 and is ranked as one of the most military-friendly schools.
+Thomas Edison State University (TESU) celebrated its 50th anniversary in 2022 and is consistently ranked as one of the most military-friendly schools.
 TESU offers flexible and affordable graduate programming through 12-week, asynchronous courses.
 Popular online graduate programs include educational leadership, business administration, accounting, and homeland security.
-All programs are 100 percent online and don’t require standardized test scores for admission.
+All programs are 100% online and don’t require standardized test scores for admission.

 TESU offers affordable education through discounted tuition rates, tuition assistance, and established scholarships for service members, veterans, National Guard members, and spouses.
 Service members also can receive college credit for military training and have access to military-specific counselors who assist in academic advising, career counseling, and personal support.